underndog/confluence_cli/README.md

 | **Get Page** | `GET` | `/wiki/api/v2/pages/{pageId}` | Retrieves page details |
 | **Upload Attachment** | `POST` | `/wiki/rest/api/content/{pageId}/child/attachment` | Uploads files as attachments |
 | **Get Pages by Title** | `GET` | `/wiki/api/v2/pages?title={title}` | Searches pages by title |

+## Troubleshooting

+### Common Issues

+1. **Macros not visible after manual edit**
+   - The CLI automatically detects and re-adds missing macros
+   - Check logs for "Page has been manually edited, re-adding macros..." message

+2. **Version conflicts**
+   - The CLI handles version conflicts automatically
+   - If you see "Version conflict detected" message, the CLI will retry

+3. **Action list status incorrect**
+   - Status is automatically determined by parsing test results
+   - Failed tests > 0 = HOLD-OFF checked
+   - All tests passed = GOOD FOR RELEASE checked

+### Log Messages

+- `"Adding action list macro to Overall Status"` - Action list macro is being added
+- `"Adding attachment macro to ensure it's enabled"` - Attachment macro is being added
+- `"Macros enabled successfully"` - All macros have been successfully added
+- `"Page has been manually edited, re-adding macros..."` - Macros are being re-added after manual edit

+## Notes and Best Practices

+1. **Always use absolute paths** for file parameters to avoid path resolution issues
+2. **Macros are automatically managed** - no need to manually add or remove them
+3. **Test results are automatically parsed** from HTML content to determine action list status
+4. **Version handling is automatic** - the CLI manages page versions transparently
+5. **Manual edits are detected** and macros are automatically restored

+## Support

+For issues or questions:
+1. Check the logs for detailed error messages
+2. Ensure all required environment variables are set
+3. Verify file paths are correct and accessible
+4. Check Confluence API permissions for your account